PyO3/maturin/Readme.md

  Cffi wheels are compatible with all python versions, but they need to have `cffi` installed for the python used for building (`pip install cffi`).

- Until [eqrion/cbdingen#203](https://github.com/eqrion/cbindgen/issues/203) is resolved, you also need to use a build script that writes c headers to a file called `target/header.h`
+ Until [eqrion/cbdingen#203](https://github.com/eqrion/cbindgen/issues/203) is resolved, you also need cbindgen 0.6.4 as build dependency and a build script that writes c headers to a file called `target/header.h`:

 ```rust
 extern crate cbindgen;